MileHacker Logo

 Important Notes

-• Some smaller businesses may close for a period in August for summer holidays.
+• Some smaller businesses may close for a period during The month of august for summer holidays.

 • During the low season (November-March, excluding Christmas), some attractions may have reduced hours.

-• Always check specific opening hours for individual attractions.
+• Always check specific opening hours for specific sights.

 Airport Services